MJoergen/nexys4ddr/dyoc/Episodes/ep24_-_Keyboard/README.md

 I've added the last keyboard event to the VGA overlay, see line 340 of fpga/comp.vhd.

+### Cleanup
+I've split the CPU datapath module into a number of separate files to make the hierearchy more clear.
+Basically, the datapath module itself contains no registers, only instantiated sub-blocks.

 ## Software changes

 ### Startup code